YoungBoy Never Broke Again: Musical style

 Gaulden has been described as "one of the hardest working rappers" in the music industry due to his high musical output.
 He is known for his consistency in releasing music, with his work ethic described as being of a "rapid fire pace".
 He has released over twenty-six studio albums, EP's, and mixtapes since 2015.
 In 2023, he described his tendency to release music constantly as a "disease".The music is therapy, but I can't stop it when I want, and the lifestyle is just a big distraction from your real purpose.

 His musical creativity and lyrical content derive from his own lived experiences, including his criminal history, as well as past relationships.
 In his music, Gaulden is "brutally honest, which is a result of what he's seen and experienced at a young age".
 His music is described as "raw" and "spiritual" due to the way he "evokes emotion".
 Gaulden has been noted for his melodic vocals and "signature aggressive punch and high energy".
 Gaulden's often praised by music critics for his vulnerability in his music, ranging from the death of his loved ones to broken relationships.
+Despite being praised for his emotional vulnerability in his music, in Gaulden's 2026 interview with Complex, he revealed that his music isn't as emotional anymore in comparison to when he started rapping as he doesn't "really get too hurt about things no more".
+Gaulden continued, stating that:I don't know.
+I'm just older now, so a lot of things that used to hurt me back then used to make me want to rap.
+I just don't make that type of music anymore.
+I don't go that deep because I ain't that hurt anymore.
+I think I go about things differently.

-Gaulden will often pay homage to his Louisiana roots in several of his songs.
+Gaulden often pays homage to his Louisiana roots in several of his songs.
 Gaulden's April 2018 track, "Diamond Teeth Samurai" samples Lil Wayne's "Tha Block Is Hot", a southern hip hop track.
-Songs like "Carter Son", "On My Side", and "Deep Down" will also incorporate Southern melodies and instrumentals.
-Gaulden has experimented with southern hip hop and hardcore hip hop sounds on his eighteenth solo mixtape, 3800 Degrees (2022), which pays homage to Juvenile's 400 Degreez and Lil Wayne's 500 Degreez.
+Songs like "Carter Son", "On My Side", and "Deep Down" incorporates Southern melodies and instrumentals.
+Gaulden experimented with southern hip hop and hardcore hip hop sounds on his eighteenth solo mixtape, 3800 Degrees (2022), which pays homage to Juvenile's 400 Degreez and Lil Wayne's 500 Degreez.
 Songs like "Toxic Punk", "2Hoo", and "Bestie" are reminiscent of pop rock and rage songs, further embodied in Gaulden's experimental rage album, I Rest My Case (2023).
 Gaulden has also experimented with rap rock in songs like "Guitar Hero".